How to Create a User in Linux [With Examples]

 A Linux user can belong to two broad categories of groups: exactly one primary group, which is the default group, and one or multiple secondary groups.

-You can pass the -G (--groups) option to specify one or more secondary groups that the user can be a part of.
+You can pass the -G (--groups) option to specify one or more secondary groups that the user belongs to.
 For instance, in the command below, we are creating a user called mark with a primary group called users and belonging to secondary groups called wheel, kvm, and ftp.

 sudo useradd -g users -G wheel,kvm,ftp mark